Western Digital Raptor: EL74

 The second generation Raptor was introduced in early 2004, featuring two platters for 74 GB of storage space.
-Unlike its predecessor, the WD740GD didn't use ball bearings to support the spinning disks, but rather used fluid dynamic bearings.
+Unlike its predecessor, the WD740GD did not use ball bearings to support the spinning disks, but instead used fluid dynamic bearings.
 These allowed the new Raptor to operate at a noise level comparable to the quieter 7,200 rpm drives.

 Another advantage the WD740GD had over its predecessor was Tagged Command Queuing, a feature that had previously been available only in SCSI drives.
 Command queuing resulted in a notable increase in the WD740GD's multi-user performance—a key discipline where its predecessor failed compared to SCSI drives.
 However, enabling command queuing on the WD740GD resulted in a performance decrease in single-user scenarios.
 It is worth noting that As of 2005, only a few SATA controllers could fully support command queuing.
 This drive became immensely popular in high-end gaming systems because of these features.

 In 2006 Western Digital revised the WD740GD specification and released the WD740ADFD, ostensibly the same drive but with 16 MB of on-board cache, and a larger single platter (one 75 GB platter vs two 37 GB platters).
-Support for TCQ (rarely supported on SATA RAID controllers) was dropped in favor of NCQ, and at the same time replacing the SATA-to-PATA bridge controller chip with a native SATA controller.
+Support for TCQ (rarely supported on SATA RAID controllers) was dropped in favor of NCQ, and the internal Parallel ATA controller was replaced with a native SATA interface, eliminating the PATA-to-SATA bridge controller chip.
 Unfortunately one of the major enhancements of WD740ADFD, the NCQ, is implemented so badly in the WD740ADFD-00NLR1 that it has been added to the Linux libata drive blacklist.
-The WD740GD did not apply because it uses TCQ and not NCQ.
+This did not apply for the WD740GD because it uses TCQ and not NCQ.
 In order to deal with it, NCQ is disabled Link to the NCQ-Bug in the Kernel Bug Tracker.
-In TCQ capable controllers, the WD740GD is possibly faster than its successor as some of the WD740ADFDs' gains are lost.
-The WD740ADFD has also caused problems in some motherboards and their manufacturers had to release BIOS updates.
+With TCQ capable controllers, the WD740GD is possibly faster than its successor as some of the gains of the WD740ADFD are lost.
+The WD740ADFD has also caused problems with some motherboards and their manufacturers had to release BIOS updates.